ngokylan/user-ticket-search/README.md

 ```sh
 docker-compose build
 ```
-Ensure also that [Docker is installed and running](https://www.docker.com/products/docker-desktop) on your work station
+Ensure that [Docker is installed and running](https://www.docker.com/products/docker-desktop) on your work station

 ### 2. Start container